 You may wish to submit a refined request in order that the cost of complying with your request may be facilitated within the 'appropriate limit'.
-In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit, and at this time we are unable to offer any refinement due to how the data is held on PSNI systems.
+In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit.